Dublin Transport Authority

 The Authority is to procure public passenger transport services by public transport services contract.
 The legislation sets out how they are to procure it and the main provisions to be incorporated.

-There is provision for review of contracts and for making of payments to a public transport operator including financial and other incentive clauses for exceeding specified performance as well as penalties for noncompliance.
-The Authority may provide funding to support provision of transport services in respect of which public transport service contracts are entered.
+There is a provision for the review of contracts and for making payments to a public transport operator, including financial and other incentive clauses for exceeding specified performance, as well as penalties for noncompliance.
+The Authority may provide funding to support the provision of transport services in respect of which public transport service contracts are entered.

 The Authority may unilaterally alter a public service contract where it considers it necessary to do so for reasons of safety, efficiency, quality of service and transparency.

 Relationship with CIE Companies